Xerxes-zhz/my-Document-Module-Package/README.md

 # My Module&Package
-This repository has usual Modules and Packages I used, including code and document.Some tips will be set in as well.
+This repository has usual Modules and Packages I used, including codes and documents.

+Some tips will be set in as well.